Namrah-99/DSA-in-JS/data-structures/details/arrays/general.md

 const median = sum / array.length;
 ```
 - Time Complexity: O(n)
+-  O(n) for calculating the sum, but note this method finds the mean, not the median.
 - Explanation: Calculating the sum of all elements in the array using reduce is a linear operation, as it iterates over each element of the array once.
 Dividing the sum by the length of the array to find the average is also a constant time operation.

 #### Method 3: Sorting a copy of the array and calculating the median
 ```javascript